uber/baseweb/rfcs/spinner-component.md

 ## `Spinner` API

-* `value: ?number` - Optional
-  The value of the progress indicator for the determinate and static variants.
-Value between `0` and `100`, defaults to `0`.
 * `size: ?number` - Optional
   The size of the circle.
 Defaults to `44`.
 * `color: ?string` - Optional